 This blog post outlines nine tips for public and affordable housing organizations to prepare for severe summer weather.

-3. Develop a cooling center:
+3. Set up a cooling center

-4. Educate and communicate:
+4. Educate and communicate with residents

-5. Establish partnerships:
+5. Establish partnerships

 Collaborating with local emergency management agencies, non-profit organizations, and community groups is essential to enhance the organization's capacity to handle severe summer weather events.
 These partnerships can help share resources, knowledge, and expertise and provide additional support during emergencies.

-6. Create an emergency supplies stash:
+6. Stock emergency supplies

 Every housing organization should have a well-stocked emergency supplies kit readily available.
 This kit should include essential items such as first aid supplies, flashlights, batteries, non-perishable food, water, blankets, and hygiene products.
 Regularly check and replenish the supplies to ensure they remain up-to-date and in good condition.